Vector Control Program: West Nile Virus Prevention & Mosquito Control

 - Department of Public Works

-The State of California recently awarded the SFDPH Environmental Health Mosquito Control program a grant to pay for additional mosquito control technicians, equipment and supplies.
+SFDPH Environmental Health Mosquito Control program has received grant support from the State of California to pay for additional mosquito control technicians, equipment and supplies.

 How to prevent mosquito breeding